i05nagai/memorandum/language/english_speaking.md

         * a week/month, etc. overdue
 * due
     * due date
         * I might have missed the due date.
+        * the date on which sth is supposed to happen
+        * fewer than five percent of women have their babies on their due date
 * cookware
     * wok
     * skillet